-The Samsung Galaxy Note 8 may have only launched a couple of months ago, but if you thought that would stop rumours circulating for the Galaxy Note 9, you were wrong.
+The Samsung Galaxy Note 8 may have only launched last September, but if you thought that would stop rumours circulating for the Galaxy Note 9, you were wrong.

-Yes, they have already started, albeit only a few, but they have started nonetheless.
-This feature rounds up all the speculation surrounding the Galaxy Note 9, rumoured to be codenamed "Crown".
+This feature rounds up all the speculation surrounding the 2018 Galaxy Note 9, rumoured to be codenamed "Crown".

 Samsung Galaxy Note 9: Release date